roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Install the cGPU component.md

 2. In the left-side navigation pane of the ACK console, choose **Marketplace** \> **App Catalog**.

-3. On the App Catalog page, find and click **ack-cgpu**.
+3. On the App Catalog page, search for ack-cgpu and click ack-cgpu after it appears.

-4. On the App Catalog - ack-cgpu page, select the cluster that you want to manage in the **Deploy** section on the right side of the page and click **Create**.
+4. On the App Catalog - ack-cgpu page, select the cluster that you want to manage in the **Deploy** section and click **Create**.

     You do not need to set **Namespace** or **Release Name**.
 The default values are used.